CrunchyData/postgres-operator/docs/content/tutorial/disaster-recovery.md

     repoName: repo1
 ```

-There comes a time where a standby cluster needs to be promoted to an active
-cluster.
-Promoting a standby cluster means that a PostgreSQL instance within
-it will start accepting both reads and writes.
-This has the net effect of
-pushing WAL (transaction archives) to the pgBackRest repository, so we need to
-take a few steps first to ensure we don't accidentally create a split-brain scenario.

-First, if this is not a disaster scenario, you will want to "shutdown" the
-active PostgreSQL cluster.
-This can be done with the `spec.shutdown` attribute:
+#### Streaming Standby

+A streaming standby relies on an authenticated connection to the primary over the network.
+The primary
+cluster should be accessible via the network and allow TLS authentication (TLS is enabled by default).
+In the following manifest, we have `standby.enabled` set to `true` and have provided both the `host`
+and `port` that point to the primary cluster.
+We have also defined `customTLSSecret` and
+`customReplicationTLSSecret` to provide certs that allow the standby to authenticate to the primary.
+For this type of standby, you must use [custom TLS]({{< relref "tutorial/customize-cluster.md" >}}#customize-tls):

 ```
+apiVersion: postgres-operator.crunchydata.com/v1beta1
+kind: PostgresCluster
+metadata:
+  name: hippo-standby
 spec:
+  image: {{< param imageCrunchyPostgres >}}
+  postgresVersion: {{< param postgresVersion >}}
+  instances:
+    - dataVolumeClaimSpec: { accessModes: [ReadWriteOnce], resources: { requests: { storage: 1Gi } } }
+  backups:
+    pgbackrest:
+      repos:
+      - name: repo1
+        volume:
+          volumeClaimSpec: { accessModes: [ReadWriteOnce], resources: { requests: { storage: 1Gi } } }
+  customTLSSecret:
+    name: cluster-cert
+  customReplicationTLSSecret:
+    name: replication-cert
+  standby:
-  shutdown: true
+    enabled: true
+    host: "<primary-ip>"
+    port: "<primary-port>"
 ```

-The effect of this is that all the Kubernetes workloads for this cluster are
-scaled to 0.
-You can verify this with the following command:
+#### Streaming Standby with an External Repo

+Another option is to create a standby cluster using an external pgBackRest repo that streams from the
+primary.
+With this setup, the standby cluster will continue recovering from the pgBackRest repo if
+streaming replication falls behind.
+In this manifest, we have enabled the settings from both previous
+examples:

 ```
-kubectl get deploy,sts,cronjob --selector=postgres-operator.crunchydata.com/cluster=hippo

-NAME                              READY   UP-TO-DATE   AVAILABLE   AGE deployment.apps/hippo-pgbouncer   0/0     0            0           1h

-NAME                             READY   AGE
-statefulset.apps/hippo-00-lwgx   0/0     1h

-NAME                                        SCHEDULE   SUSPEND   ACTIVE cronjob.batch/hippo-repo1-full   @daily     True      0
+apiVersion: postgres-operator.crunchydata.com/v1beta1
+kind: PostgresCluster
+metadata:
+  name: hippo-standby
+spec:
+  image: {{< param imageCrunchyPostgres >}}
+  postgresVersion: {{< param postgresVersion >}}
+  instances:
+    - dataVolumeClaimSpec: { accessModes: [ReadWriteOnce], resources: { requests: { storage: 1Gi } } }
+  backups:
+    pgbackrest:
+      image: {{< param imageCrunchyPGBackrest >}}
+      repos:
+      - name: repo1
+        s3:
+          bucket: "my-bucket"
+          endpoint: "s3.ca-central-1.amazonaws.com"
+          region: "ca-central-1"
+  customTLSSecret:
+    name: cluster-cert
+  customReplicationTLSSecret:
+    name: replication-cert
+  standby:
+    enabled: true
+    repoName: repo1
+    host: "<primary-ip>"
+    port: "<primary-port>"
 ```

+## Promoting a Standby Cluster

+At some point, you will want to promote the standby to start accepting both reads and writes.
+This has the net effect of pushing WAL (transaction archives) to the pgBackRest repository, so we
+need to ensure we don't accidentally create a split-brain scenario.
+Split-brain can happen if two
+primary instances attempt to write to the same repository.
+If the primary cluster is still active,
+make sure you [shutdown]({{< relref "tutorial/administrative-tasks.md" >}}#shutdown) the primary
+before trying to promote the standby cluster.

-We can then promote the standby cluster by removing or disabling its
+Once the primary is inactive, we can promote the standby cluster by removing or disabling its
 `spec.standby` section:

 ```